 Click Here for tab for American Pie by Don McLean

-If you could only have 1 song which you are allowed to play at a campfire for the rest of your life, this should be it!
-With an absolutely iconic hook that everyone is going to be able to join in with.
+If you could only have one song you are allowed to play at a campfire for the rest of your life, this should be it!
+With an absolutely iconic hook that everyone is going to be able to join in on.
 It’s also easily adapted into different styles.
 Is it late in the night?
-Play it a little slower or softer, early in the morning?
+Play it a little slower or softer.
+Early in the morning?
 Play it fast and lively.

-The versatility of the song really comes from the fact it’s just using nice open chords with a comfortable strumming pattern.
-And you can just play it at whatever BPM is feeling good for you at that moment.
+The versatility of the song really comes from the fact that it’s using nice, open chords with a comfortable strumming pattern.
+And you can play it at whatever BPM is feeling good for you at that moment.
 It’s a really easy and accessible song, so even if you’re a beginner you should face no issues.

-Seldom will you find a melody that presents the right mood and fits with the chords quite as exquisitely as Country Roads.
+Seldom will you find a melody that presents the right mood and fits the chords quite as exquisitely as Country Roads.
 A guaranteed winner that’s always going to catch people’s attention and make them want to sing along.
-The song itself is one of John Denver’s biggest selling singles that has enjoyed prolonged success and is still popular today.
+The song itself is one of John Denver’s biggest-selling singles and has enjoyed prolonged success and is still popular today.

 Hotel California by The Eagles